Heller 2018 campaign video screenshot

 Sandoval should read the Review-Journal’s opinion page.
 Its most high-profile columnist knows exactly what Republicans think is disgusting and deplorable about California: “It’s filled with immigrants,” spouts Wayne Allyn Root.

 It must be said that despite Root’s frequent appearances as a warm-up act at Southern Nevada Trump rallies – a somewhat curious activity for a paid newspaper columnist — and despite the fact that he’s a columnist for a paper owned by the solar system’s largest Republican campaign donor, Wayne Allyn Root is, was, and always will be first and foremost a spokesman for Wayne Allyn Root and whatever Wayne Allyn Root happens to be selling at any given time.
-It used to be bets; he was a tout.
+It used to be betting tips; he was a tout.
 Now it mostly seems to be ads on his radio show (which is chock full of Wayne Allyn Root ads about the immense value of buying an ad on Wayne Allyn Root’s radio show).
 The point is this: Root is not an “official” Republican spokesman for the Nevada Republican Party or any of its candidates.

 But there is a reason Root gets invited to speak at multiple Trump rallies.
 He knows what the Trump base wants to hear.
 And if they want to hear about the evils of California, Root’s their man.